 QUESTION: I’m 78 years old, and I have shoulder arthritis that causes peripheral neuropathy in my hands (pins and needles), making it very difficult to sleep.
 I wear a hand brace which doesn’t help much and take Tylenol every night which gives me gut issues.
+How can I use cannabis for pain relief?
 How much CBD oil should I take to help alleviate this distress?
 My doctor hasn’t been any help.

 THC and CBD oils aren’t the only tools you can use in fighting arthritis symptoms: cannabis topicals are another great way to specifically target pain and inflammation.
 A topical, such as a cream or salve that contains cannabinoids, can be put directly on the body parts that are in pain, delivering relief straight to those tissues.
 Because the cannabinoid receptors in your skin are different that the ones in your brain, you won’t get high from using a topical.
 This makes it a nice option for anyone concerned about getting high or feeling intoxicated.

 It’s important to give yourself the time to find your ideal dose, and it’s important to start with a low dose so that you can understand how your body reacts to cannabis.
 Someone who has never consumed cannabis is going to have a different tolerance to cannabis products than someone who is a frequent consumer, so it’s important to start with low doses, increase them slowly, and listen your body throughout the whole process.

 If you’re trying out THC oil, start with 2 mg and increase the dose by 1 mg to 2 mg per use until you achieve pain relief, or the intoxicating effects become too strong.
 It’s a good idea to experiment with your THC dosage on a day when you don’t have to work or drive, so that you are free to feel the full effects of your dose, and don’t have to worry about accidentally consuming too much.